Multi-Domain Long-Tailed Learning by Augmenting Disentangled Representations: Experiments

-\textbf{How do prototypes benefit invariant learning?} We analyze the effects of prototypes in alleviating domain-associated nuisances.
+We analyze the effects of prototypes in alleviating domain-associated nuisances.
 Specifically, we compare TALLY with three variants: (1) without using any prototype information (None); (2) only applying class prototype (C Only); (3) only applying class-agnostic nuisances (D Only).
 We report the results in Figure~\ref{fig:single_invariance} (full results in Appendix~\ref{app:prototype}).
-We observe that adding class prototype does improve the performance, especially the worst-domain accuracy in Officehome-LT.
+We observe that adding class prototype does improve the performance.
 The class-agnostics domain factors also benefits the performance to some extent.
-In summary, TALLY outperforms its variants, demonstrating the effectiveness of prototype representation in mitigating domain-associated nuisances.
+In summary, TALLY outperforms its variants, verifying the effectiveness of prototype representation in mitigating nuisances.